sebsalazar94/OKCupid-Matchmaker-Clustering/README.md

 # OKCupid-Matchmaker-Clustering
 Creating and automatized user classification system based on K-Means Clustering.
-Additional, PCA is explored to improve clustering results.
+Additionally, PCA is explored to improve clustering results.